Skip to content

 • View Ready artworks

-• Setup monitoring: Select type (static/transport), auto-detect dataloggers, configure thresholds
+• Setup monitoring: Select type (stationary/transport), auto-detect dataloggers, configure thresholds

 • Start monitoring: Begin recording with GPS + timestamp